SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 A tear escapes Sunset's eye as she watches the curtain close on the play.
 She sits and takes in this surreal moment as the ponies she just watched in the play look exactly like her friends from C.H.S.
 After spending so much time at the school, seeing the ponies of them feels different.

 Celestia speaks up, "That was nice.
-Is there anything you wanted to do while you are here?"
+Is there anything else you wanted to do while you are here?"

 Sunset giggles.
 "How about a game of Trotting Spoons?"